Ummah Party

 The Ummah Party (Partai Ummat), is a political party in Indonesia.
 Party formation was announced on 1 October 2020 and the party was officially established on 29 April 2021.

-The party was founded by former chairman of the National Mandate Party's Advisory Board, Amien Rais.
-Amien, an Islamic modernist-turned-Islamic conservative, became Chairman after an internal rift in the party over support for Jokowi's administration.
+The party was founded by former chairman of the National Mandate Party's advisory board, Amien Rais.
+Amien, an Islamic modernist-turned-Islamic conservative, became chairman after an internal rift in the party over support for Jokowi's administration.

 The party aimed to attract Islamic populists, whose presence heightened during the Aksi Bela Islam period.
 The party, despite claiming to be a "Pancasila-based party", recruited many notable Islamic right-wing figures within their rank and carried out Islamic right-wing agendas.

 Ansufri Idrus Sambo, former "Spiritual Teacher" of Prabowo Subianto, leader of Garda 212 and former Presidium Alumni 212 leader, is one of the many Indonesian Islamic right-wing figures who joined the party.
 The Garda 212 is an unofficial political tool intended for Aksi Bela Islam alumni, but succeeded in providing channels and support for the alumni to become legislative candidates during 2019 Indonesian general election.
 The organization is also notable for launching numerous Islamic populist themed conspiracy theories, including one which claimed that the 2018 Surabaya bombings were a false flag attack.

 Ideology

-Ummah Party adheres to Islamist agenda.
-The party has been influenced by strong Islamism and anti-capitalism.
-The party explicitly prohibits its cadres to express their happiness, even just to clap or to congratulate, claiming that "it resembles Jews" and have to avoid banking or to get financial interests from them, viewed as a form of riba.

-The party also encourages jihadism, but not terrorism and then denounced the misuse of jihadism to terror.
-But, the party claimed that all of the terrorists' action might be set-up, "very political", and "looks like an attempt to weaken the opposition", shows that party sided with right-wing Islam populist narrative.
-This party also advocated repeal of the Omnibus Law, agrarist reforms, social justice, and other advocations that similar with left-wing groups in Indonesia.
-That syncretism caused confusion among the political experts how to classify the alignment of a party.
+The party describes itself as engaging in identity politics, claiming that it aligns with Pancasila values, and opposes secularism on the grounds that politics without religion will lose directions.

 Ummah Party strongly criticized the Chinese presence in Indonesia, at one point claimed that China is attempting to invade Indonesia through the construction of Nusantara.
 Its manifesto film Harapan Ummat ("Hope of the Ummah") also depicted a truck carrying rice imported from China as a "colossal injustice".
 The party also advocates sharia in Indonesia.